bento-platform/bento_wes/README.md

 # Service configuration
 # - unique ID service within for Bento instance
 SERVICE_ID=
-# - temporary data directory
+# - temporary data directory - the service currently does not make this by
+#   itself, so this must be created prior to startup
 SERVICE_TEMP=tmp
 # - base path for service endpoints
 SERVICE_URL_BASE_PATH=/